 Large tree - A native canopy tree with a Diameter at Breast Height (DBH) greater than or equal to the large tree benchmark for the relevant bioregional EVC.
-A large tree can be either a large scattered tree or a large tree contained within a patch.
+A large tree can be scattered or contained within a patch.

-Low impact construction works - Any road project not classified as maintenance, and where the extent of native vegetation removal is less than 0.5 hectares.
+Low impact construction works - Any project not classified as maintenance, and where the extent of native vegetation removal is less than 0.5 hectares (as per Section 2.2)